-- rights of the performing artists-interpreters : rights of the persons who play, sing, recite represent, etc, a work - publishers/producers rights: rights of the persons or organisations (record producers, video producers) who fix the work on media aimed at a public dissemination. - Fair use (UK), fair dealing (US) or exceptions to the exclusive right of the author (continental Europe): most laws on copyright specify a limited number of exceptions to the authors, and neighbouring rights, such as: - private copy, without commercial aim and without remuneration to the author, - right to cite - right for libraries to copy without any previous authorisation, but with a remuneration to the author.
+- rights of the performing artists-interpreters: rights of the persons who play, sing, recite represent, etc... a work publishers/producers rights: rights of the persons or organisations (record producers, video producers) which fix the work on media aimed at a public dissemination. - Fair use (UK), fair dealing (US) or exceptions to the exclusive right of the author (continental Europe): most laws on copyright specify a limited number of exceptions to the authors and neighbouring rights, such as: - private copy, without commercial aim and without remuneration to the author, - right to cite - right for libraries to copy without any previous authorisation, but with a remuneration to the author.

-Law-makers of different countries have been struggling with revision of IPR and privacy law to bring some order in the chaos of public networks such as the World Wide Web.
+Law makers of different countries have been struggling with revision of IPR and privacy law to bring some order in the chaos of public networks as the world wide web.
 Legal concepts exist, the major problem is the conformance of the technical systems of protection with these legal concepts.